-One grantee in Kenya, for example, changed its strategy from one of delivering sanitation services in schools to one of advocating an increase in government funding to maintain school latrines.
-The impact of that shift exceeded any outcome that would have come from a direct intervention.
+One grantee in Kenya, for example, changed its strategy midstream from delivering sanitation services in schools to advocating an increase in government funding to maintain school latrines.
+The developed a new method for correctly estimating the cost of water and sanitation services and then worked closely with governments, NGOs, and other parties to implement that approach in several countries.

+Define success carefully | During my time at the Gates Foundation, I visited water and sanitation programs across Asia and Africa-programs run by NGOs, by governments, and by private companies.
+Many NGOs did a good job at the village level, but few could figure out how to scale impact of that shift exceeded any outcome that would have come from a direct intervention.
 Another grantee understood the power of systems change right from the start.
 Aiming to improve water and sanitation services for the poor in more than 400 municipalities throughout Maharashtra and Gujarat, another state in India, this grantee developed a common performance-assessment system that includes specific indicators to measure access by the poor.
 Today, that system is taking effect at the municipal and state levels, and the Indian national government has committed \$300 million in additional funding to the program.